sushihangover/sushihangover.github.io/source/_posts/2015-07-23-xamarin-a-company-with-a-cool-dev-sense.markdown

 - xamarin
 ---

-Any [company](http://xamarin.com/) that has a little fun with comments buried in their html on their corporate web site to promote their job openings is all right by me :)
+Any [company](http://xamarin.com/) that has a little fun with comments buried in html on their corporate web site to promote their job openings is all right by me :)

         <!--